A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-It is interesting to observe that the existence of entangled solutions such as (163-164) is a consequence of four physical constraints we've used in our construction of ZSM: (1) time-reversal invariance of the probability density via (142); (2) the conservative diffusion constraint on the ensemble-averaged, time-symmetric, \emph{N}-particle action via (149); (3) single-valuedness of the joint phase field (up to an integer multiple of $2\pi$) via (149); and (4) the requirement that the particles, under the evolution constraints (140-159), satisfy a natural notion of identicality under exchange of their coordinates, thereby yielding the symmetrization postulates associated with bosons (and fermions) \cite{Bacciagaluppi2003} (though let us be clear that for classically interacting non-identical particles, entangled solutions can also arise by virtue of the previous three physical constraints).
-So ZSM offers a novel way to understand the emergence of continuous-variable entanglement nonlocality in terms of deeper `subquantum' principles.
+It is interesting to observe that the existence of entangled solutions such as (174-175) is a consequence of four physical constraints we've used in our construction of ZSM: (i) time-reversal invariance of the probability density via (145); (ii) the conservative diffusion constraint on the ensemble-averaged \emph{N}-particle action (151); (iii) single-valuedness of the conservative-diffusion-constrained, time-symmetrized, joint phase field (up to an integer multiple of $2\pi$) via (170); and (iv) the requirement that the particles, under the time-evolution constraints (143-170), satisfy a natural notion of identicality under exchange of their coordinates, thereby yielding the symmetrization postulates associated with bosons and fermions \cite{Bacciagaluppi2003} (though let us be clear that for classically interacting non-identical particles, entangled solutions can also arise by virtue of the previous three physical constraints).
+So ZSM offers a novel way to understand the emergence of continuous-variable entanglement nonlocality from deeper, `subquantum' physical constraints.
 One could then study how relaxing these physical constraints might lead to experimentally testable differences from the entangled solutions of the \emph{N}-particle Schrödinger equation, in experimental tests of Bell inequalities for continuous-variable correlations \cite{Cavalcanti2007}.

 Now, since we wish to view the particles as living at definite points in 3-D space, and their \emph{zbw} oscillations as occuring in 3-D space, we should find a way of constructing the phase field associated with the \emph{i}-th particle's \emph{zbw} oscillation in 3-D space.
-To do this, we can construct the conditional phase field and conditional osmotic potential field for the \emph{i}-th particle from the solutions of (142), (154), and (160).
-For generality and to avoid redundancy, we will give these constructions for the case of classically-interacting \emph{zbw} particles considered next.
+To do this, we can construct the conditional phase field and conditional osmotic potential field for the \emph{i}-th particle from the solutions of (165) and (145) using (170).
+For generality and to avoid redundancy, we will give these constructions for the case of classically-interacting \emph{zbw} particles in the next section.